 Fluctuating workweek overtime calculation

-To calculate an employee’s overtime rate, you must first calculate their hourly rate.
-You can find an employee’s hourly rate by dividing their weekly salary by the number of hours worked.
+To calculate an employee’s overtime rate, first calculate their hourly rate.
+You can find an employee’s hourly rate by dividing their weekly salary by the number of hours worked during the week.

 Next, multiply the employee’s hourly pay rate by 0.5 for each hour they worked over 40 during the workweek.

 Lastly, add the employee’s fluctuating workweek overtime to their straight time to get their total weekly earnings.

 Let’s say your employee works 35 hours one week, 40 hours the next, 37 hours the third week, and 45 hours the following week.
 You pay them a fixed rate of $800 per week.

 If you want to determine the employee’s hourly rate from week to week, divide their weekly salary by hours worked:

 - Week 1: $22.86 per hour ($800 / 35)